DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 sched_waking target event.
 Will investigate later, after NUMA most likely, to search for a fix of these.
 Otherwise, it was apparently very good, which is great to read, after so much work.

+## 2025-04-11 - 2025-04-13

+Lot of experimentation with how to draw the topology - most unsuccessful.
+Anchoring some drawing to another inside the GL widget is simple enough, but the biggest problem currently is creating space for the topology part.
+The idea was either to make some Qt thing or creating it inside the GL canvas itself.

+Both Qt and GL approaches have resulted in failure.
+Qt moreso, as it completely cut off the graph on the left, making everything on that side useless.
+The GL approach was a little better, but shifting every drawing proved to be not enough as the drawing's positions are not shifted, leading into inconsistencies with what's displayed and where it is in terms of coordinates.
+The right part of the graph also keeps getting cut off, with no obvious fix.

+However, the GL approach will most likely be chosen, as it contains the necessary contexts for the tree view and makes visualisation less confusing, albeit a massive chore, because a lot of positioning will now have to somehow get a "topology correction offset".

+...

+Actually, this approach also seems to have some inherent problems, like there just not existing any way to sanely reposition everything.
+It truly feels like nothing works.

+Really unfun to be stuck.
+It feels like being trapped in a never-resolving hell.

+...

+Honestly, no idea this will be solved.
+Praying for a miracle, currently.